liprec/azurebi-docs/powerbi-visuals/event-viewer.md

 With the state color option it is possible to alter the colors of the different states.
 States are populated based on the data provided to the visual

+- **Persist formatting** - Toggle to store current state color config.
+Toggle will be disabled after storing the color config.
+- **Colors** - JSON Array with prefix link colors: [{name, color}]: use to set the different state colors to the provided one.

 ## Unknown

 With the unknown formatting option it is possible to alter the 'unknown' state.
 The unknown state can be used is the first event of a device is arriving late compared to the start time of the axis.